zenml-io/zenml-gitflow/README.md

 below:

-* **Experiment Tracking**: All experiments are logged with an experiment tracker (MLflow), which allows for easy comparison of different runs, models and quick access to and visualization of validation reports.
+* **Experiment Tracking**: All experiments are logged with an experiment tracker (MLflow), which allows for easy comparison of different runs and models and provides quick access to visualization and validation reports.
-* **Data and Model validation**: The pipelines include a set of Deepchecks powered steps that verify integrity of the data and evaluate the model after training.
+* **Data and Model validation**: The pipelines include a set of Deepchecks-powered steps that verify integrity of the data and evaluate the model after training.
 The results are gathered, analyzed and then a report is generated with a summary of the findings and a suggested course of action.
 This provides useful insights into the quality of the data and the performance of the model and helps to